 You were a semiweekly schedule depositor

-You were a monthly schedule depositor for 2014 and during any month you accumulated nonpayroll taxes of $100,000 or more.
-Because this converted you to a semiweekly schedule depositor for the remainder of 2014 (and for 2015), you must report your liabilities on Form 945-A for the entire year.
-Do not complete entries A through M of line 7.
+You were a monthly schedule depositor for 2015 and during any month you accumulated nonpayroll taxes of $100,000 or more.
+Because this converted you to a semiweekly schedule depositor for the remainder of 2015 (and for 2016), you must report your liabilities on Form 945-A for the entire year.
+Don't complete entries A through M of line 7.
 For more information, see the $100,000 Next-Day Deposit Rule in section 11 of Pub.
-15 (Circular E).
+15.

 If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 945 with the IRS, check the “Yes” box in the “Third-Party Designee” section of Form 945.
 Enter the name, phone number, and five-digit personal identification number (PIN) of the specific person to speak with—not the name of the firm that prepared your return.
 The designee may choose any five numbers as his or her PIN.